danburzo/selery/README.md

 npm install selery
 ```

-Alternatively, head over to the [latest release](https://github.com/danburzo/selery/releases/latest) and download the `selery-<version>.zip` file.
+Alternatively, head over to the [latest release](https://github.com/danburzo/selery/releases/latest) and download the `selery-<version>.zip` file from under _Assets_.
 The archive contains the library built in several variants to choose from, suitable for both browsers and Node.js.

 Or fetch the library from [Unpkg](https://unpkg.com/) by including this in your web page: